 CamTrace is an IP video surveillance server.
 CamTrace allows to increase the possibilities offered by network cameras by adding functionalities of relay and storage of videos, isolation and access security between the cameras and the company network.
 CamTrace allows the simultaneous management of several brands and models of IP cameras.

 CamTrace preserves an architecture entirely based on web standards.
-All the menus and functions of CamTrace remain accessible from workstations equipped with a simple browser.
+All the administration menus of CamTrace remain accessible from workstations equipped with a simple browser.
 The interface of CamTrace is therefore the same whether you consult it internally or from the outside.
 In addition, CamTrace offers a dedicated client software (Linux, Macintosh and Windows compatible) as well as a mobile application.

 CamTrace allows you to interact with access control, openings, lighting, time and attendance management, alerts, industrial processes, etc…